dotnet/docs/docs/standard/parallel-processing-and-concurrency.md

   - "dotnet"
   - "dotnetcore"
 ---
-# Parallel Processing and Concurrency in .NET
+# Parallel Processing, Concurrency, and Async Programming in .NET
-.NET provides several ways for you to use multiple threads of execution to keep your application responsive to your user while maximizing the performance of your user's computer.
+.NET provides several ways for you to write asynchronous code to make your application more responsive to a user and write parallel code that uses multiple threads of execution to maximize the performance of your user's computer.

 ## In This Section
  [Asynchronous Programming](../../docs/standard/async.md)